Header Architecture for Vector Proximity: Structuring Content for the AI Era

 - H3: Data Retention Periods

-By explicitly breaking these down, you create three distinct, high-precision vectors instead of one generic, low-confidence vector.
+That gives you three high-precision vectors instead of one generic, low-confidence vector.

-Most RAG systems split text based on headers.
-Let’s look at how a chunking algorithm interprets two different content structures.
+Most RAG systems split text on headers.
+Here is how a chunking algorithm reads two structures.

 - H2: The Future

-- Text: We believe that the integration of silicon and software is crucial.
+- Text: We believe the integration of silicon and software is critical.
 Latency is the enemy of speed…

 - H2: Reducing Latency in Silicon Integration